graywolftech/rest-ts/README.md

 No compile time error will be thrown!

 #### Inline parameters can't be type checked on the client

-`rest-ts-axios` cannot type check inline route parameters.
-Consider the `SocialAPI` defined above and the following example using `rest-ts-axios`:
+`@graywolf/rest-ts-axios` cannot type check inline route parameters.
+Consider the `SocialAPI` defined above and the following example using `@graywolf/rest-ts-axios`:

 ```typescript
 // ERROR: Argument of type '"/user/12345/send-message"' is not assignable to parameter of type 'never'.ts(2345)